 Denham Capital, a global energy transition investment firm, announced the signing of an agreement with Equinor, a Norway-based energy company, for the sale of Rio Energy’s select assets, the Rio Energy trade name, and the management team platform.
 The acquired assets include the 0.2 GW Serra da Babilônia 1 producing onshore wind farm located in the northeastern state of Bahia, a 0.6 GW pre-construction solar PV portfolio, and a project pipeline of approximately 1.2 GW.

 Energy Dome, a provider of long-duration energy storage solutions, has closed the second tranche of its Series B funding round with €15 million (~$16.7 million), bringing the total amount raised in the oversubscribed round to €55 million (~$61 million).
 The company secured €40 million (~$44 million) in the first tranche of its Series B round earlier this year.
 Eni Next and Neva SGR led the round, joined by previous investors.
-According to Mercom Data, energy dome has raised a total of $83 million so far.
+According to Mercom Data, Energy Dome has raised $83 million so far.

 Terabase Energy, a digital solutions provider for solar power plants, received $25 million in a new financing round led by Fifth Wall, with participation from EDP Ventures and existing investors.
 This financing round will be used to support the commercial scale-up of the company’s recently launched Terafab construction automation system.